fernando817mm/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    useRouteMatch will get the exact current URL, allowing you to add a new path, for example: '/whatever you want' which can be used to lead you to different part of your website

 1. How would you explain form validation to someone who has never programmed before?

+    Form validation is giving user inputs strict standards as to what is allowed and what isn't.

 1. In 1-2 sentences, define end to end testing.

+    E2E testing is replicating real life scenarios to test a websites workflow and validate it's integration.

 ## Instructions